seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 // returns [2,4,6]
 ```

-this map method takes in a callback function with i as a parameter (i being the value at each index of the loop), it then returns the value of i * 2 and pushes it to a new array giving us the new array with the values `[2,4,6]`
+this map method takes in a callback function with i as a parameter (i being the value at each index of the loop), it then returns the value of i * 2 and pushes it to a new array giving us a new array with the values `[2,4,6]`

-map is a really cool method and is very popular in the functional programming paradigm (which is the current flavour of the month!)
+super cool!

 for more on map https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map